 9. Save Vegetable Ends for Making Broth

 There are two different ways I make sure no part of the edible vegetables goes to waste.
 I either put the piece in a baggie to juice later, or I put it in the freezer, along with the other gathered pieces to make homemade broth.

 Making beef, chicken, or vegetable broth is so easy.
 I usually make mine in my slow cooker.
 Not only does making your own broth save money, but it has health benefits as well.

 You can find my recipe for Slow Cooker Chicken Bone Broth here.

 It’s tragic that canning, fermenting, pickling, and drying food is an art that has been lost because of modern conveniences.
-These everyday practices of yesteryear are making a comeback in a big way.
+These simple habits of yesteryear are making a comeback in a big way.

 Having a stocked winter pantry filled with things you made yourself will give you such a feeling of accomplishment.
 Pasta tastes even better with homemade tomato sauce.

 Where I live, berries grow in the wild.
 Blackberries are quite invasive.
 My yard has tons of blackberry vines popping up all over.
 Once I learned how good raspberry and blackberry leaves are for you – I started collecting them to make tea.

 We have several mushroom hunter clubs in our area too.
 I would love to go out with someone knowledgeable before venturing off on my own.

 There are quite a few common weeds that are also something you can forage for, as long as you don’t put pesticides in your garden.